takenet/blip-docs/source/includes/en/concepts2/channels.md

 **Channels** are message nets connected to **BLiP** in which the chatbots are able to send and receive messages to these nets' customers.
 Each channel has an identifier used for addressing which is normally a [FQDN](https://pt.wikipedia.org/wiki/FQDN).
 This identifier appears after the `@` in the nodes address.

+Each channel (or messaging application) has a unique set of features.
+Besides unify all of these channels into a single API, BLiP also adapt automatically any content to these unique feature sets.

+This means that you can respond to a user with message like a menu without consideration for the features of that channel.
+If the user is on Facebook or any other channel that supports this content type, the message will appear to the user as a menu, but on a channel like Whatsapp the menu will fall back to a text messages. **It's also possible to customize this behaviour as you desire**.

 In order to send or receive messages to a channel, the chatbot must be published on it.
 The publishing is done through the portal, which may request specific information that helps to identify the chatbot in this channel, such as **API tokens** for example.
 Usually, previous registration is necessary in each channel, through a specific tool, before publishing.

-Each channel has different capabilities, such as supported message formats or notification events.

 The following channels are available in **BLiP** platform: